borg286/sevtech/README.md

 Goal: Obtaining a Aqua Middle gem found in Sludge Plains lakes

-* Ring of Ascent to 100% chance drop from Betweenlands Bosses
+* Ring of Ascent to 100% chance drop from Betweenlands Bosses & will help you if you get overwhelmed by a swarm of mobs later on, especially wights.
+It basically provides creative-mode-flying but if you jump off a high ledge, gravity forces you downwards like a chicken, and you slowly float to the ground but with a cool leafy effect around you.
+You can also slowly float upwards but this is counter productive if you've kept the step-up ability to move up one block steps instead of jumping. **The Ring of Ascent relies on XP levels to function**, so if you have none, you will not fly.
+If you have many levels, you will fly for a while but it gets used up fast.

 * The druids spawn when you enter the ritual area, giving you time to prep before the battle.